 The Educational Equity Scholarship was established in 2006.
 The scholarship provides support to deserving full or part-time students from under-represented populations within the university community pursuing an undergraduate or graduate degree in the School of Education.
 Recipients must show strong academic achievement and a record of community service.

-American University is partnering with City Year to offer Master degree options to City Year corps members, alumni and staff — please see the School of Education City Year page for more information.
+American University partners with organizations to to offer Master degree options to participants, alumni and staff — please see the School of Education partnerships pages for City Year and AISGW for more information.

 The Ganek Family Student Teacher Mini Grants for Innovation in Education

 The purpose of the Ganek Family Student Teacher Mini Grants program is to foster and support student teachers in the development of inventive classroom activities, lessons, projects, and experiments.
 The grants are designed to enable student teachers to explore new methodologies and experiment with activities and lessons while under the supervision of cooperating teachers in local schools.
 Mini grants are awarded every fall and spring semester to student teachers who promote academic excellence and design exciting learning experiences which meet curriculum standards.
 Find out more on the Ganek Mini Grants page.